asimrp/scratchpad/lrt/README.md

 transaction log.
 The location of a distributed xid, identified by page and offset within a page, is determined using local xid.

-Distributed transaction log is roughly used like this for visibility:
+Distributed transaction log is, roughly speaking, used like this for
-For each local xid (xmin/xmax), identify the location in distributed transaction log, read 8 bytes from that location and see if they represent a valid distributed xid.
+visibility: For each local xid (xmin/xmax), identify the location in distributed transaction log, read 8 bytes from that location and see if they represent a valid distributed xid.
 If they do, the distributed transaction was committed.
 If they don't then the local xid was not part of a distributed transaction and it's clog status is checked.

 ## Objective

-The scripts in this repo demonstrate effectiveness of backend-local distributed XID cache, that is used on top of shared SLRU page cache.
+The scripts in this repo demonstrate effectiveness of backend-local distributed XID cache, that is used on top of SLRU (shared memory) page cache.

 ## How to use the scripts